GPS Fundamentals

 Coherent

-integration: sequential correlation of multiple 1ms
+integration: sequential correlation of multiple 1ms sequences (N times).
+Signal voltage increase by a

-by a factor of N1/2.
+increases by a factor of N1/2.

 The gain by a coherent integration is given by

-Every 20ms there is a possible navigation bit transition that can
+there is a possible navigation bit transition that can change the phase of the

-period limits coherent integration of the GPS signal unless the navigation bits
+correlation peak.
+This 20ms period limits coherent integration of the GPS

-are known a-priori.
-In addition, any residual frequency error after Doppler
+signal unless the navigation bits are known a-priori.
+In addition, any residual

-removal can cause the power in the in-phase component to increase such that
+frequency error after Doppler removal can cause the power in the in-phase

-there is no point in further integration.
-In other words, coherent integration
+component to increase such that there is no point in further integration.
+In

-is very sensitive to frequency error.
+other words, coherent integration is very sensitive to frequency error.

 Non-coherent